AutoGen runtime authorization

 return await execute_tool(tool_name, args)Policy rules

 Define per-agent and global policies in YAML.
 Scope-based rules restrict tools by agent role.
-Global rules apply across all agents in the session.
+Global rules apply across governed agents in the session.

 version: "1.0"